In this article

 Key components of financial statements

-There are three financial statements used to analyze business performance.
+There are three financial statements used to analyze a company’s financial position and performance.
 They include the balance sheet, income statement, and statement of cash flows.

-Balance sheets identify the assets, liabilities, and equity of your company.
+Balance sheets identify the current liabilities, assets, and shareholder’s equity of your company.
 Performing balance sheet analysis helps you evaluate the liquidity and efficiency of your organization.

 Cash flow analysis pinpoints the sources of incoming cash and where you're spending it.
 It can tell you if there is a monetary shortfall or if you have excess funds available.